preactjs/preact-www/content/en/guide/v11/upgrade-guide.md

 Increasing our minimum TS version allows us to take advantage of some key improvements that the TS team has made for JSX typing, fixing a handful of long-standing & fundamental type issues that we could not address ourselves.

-### ESM Bundles are distributed as `.mjs`
+### Preact is distributed as ESM

-Preact 11.x will distribute all ESM bundles with the `.mjs` extension, dropping the `.module.js` copies that 10.x provided.
-This should correct some tooling issues that some users have experienced as well as simplify the distribution bundles.
+Preact 11.x distributes its core and add-on bundles exclusively as ES modules using the `.mjs` extension.
+The `.module.js`, CommonJS, and UMD bundles that Preact 10.x provided have been removed.

-The CJS & UMD bundles will continue to be provided and are unchanged.
+If you rely on `require('preact')`, a UMD global, or direct imports such as `preact/dist/preact.js` and `preact/dist/preact.min.js`, switch to standard ESM imports or an ESM-focused CDN.
+A few `preact/compat` support entry points, such as `preact/compat/server`, continue to provide CommonJS wrappers for compatibility.

 ## What's new